Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 ### Connecting more Pioreactors to your local access point

 :::info
-Raspberry Pi 3B and Raspberry Pi Zero W have trouble connecting to these local access points.
+Raspberry Pi 3B (not B+) and Raspberry Pi Zero W (not Zero 2) have trouble connecting to these local access points.
 Follow instructions [here](https://github.com/Pioreactor/pioreactor/blob/992d986881f3a3504a08b781a494b1a6e3b5a0e3/CHANGELOG.md?plain=1#L110C11-L121).
 :::